rails/tailwindcss-rails/README.md

 1. Run `./bin/bundle add tailwindcss-rails`
 2. Run `./bin/rails tailwindcss:install` (on a fresh Rails application)

 The last option adds the purger compressor to `config/environments/production.rb`.
 This ensures that when `assets:precompile` is called during deployment that the unused class names are not included in the tailwind output css used by the app.
-It also adds a `javascript_link_tag "tailwind"` to your `app/views/application.html.erb` file.
+It also adds a `stylesheet_link_tag "tailwind"` to your `app/views/application.html.erb` file.

 You can do both things yourself, if you've changed the default setup.